US Tax for Canadian Corporations in the US

 U.S. tax for Canadian corporations doing business, selling a product, services, and owning rental properties in the U.S. can be complex and challenging.
 It is very important to understand the U.S. basis of taxation and filing requirements for Canadian corporation doing business as a foreign corporation through a branch or having a U.S. subsidiary.
 Please keep in mind that U.S. tax does not only stop with federal tax but each state has its own unique laws which add another layer of complexity.

 As an international firm with offices in Houston and Toronto, our certified tax professionals can help you with US Tax compliance and tax consultancy for tax savings.
-We are here to help so contact us now.
+We know how this works firsthand, and are here to help!

 When a Canadian corporation does business in the United States, they are considered a “Foreign Person” by the IRS.
 Furthermore, the U.S. taxes such entities on any income that is effectively connected to the U.S. part of the business or trade.
 Additionally, some US-sourced income that is not connected with the U.S. business or trade may be taxed as well which Fixed, Determinable, Annual and Periodic (FDAP).